fiorezy/Redoran-Extended---NPC-Dialogue/README.md

    - Removed Carriages and Stables Dialogue Bundle - CFTO Patch as it was added into Septimus.
    - Removed Forsworn and Thalmor Lines Expansion as it was added into Septimus.
    - Removed Septimus Extended - NPC Dialogue Addon - LarsepanUMF Patch as it was integrated into the megapatch.
+   - Removed Septimus Extended - NPC Dialogue Addon - LarsepanUMF - RDO Patch Patch as it was integrated into the RDO Patch.
    - Re-numbered everything from top down (SORRY!).

 1.0.1